 The Village of Aberlady

-The village has a very long history.
-The Anglian Cross which stood here 1300 years ago is testament to its Early Christian origins and its links with Iona and Lindisfarne.
-The protected natural anchorage meant Aberlady was always a place of cultural exchange and trade.
+Aberlady, situated 20 miles east of Edinburgh has a very long history.
+The intricately carved Northumbrian Cross which stood here 1200 years ago is testament to its Early Christian past.
+It’s now widely recognised that modern day Aberlady was the former monastic settlement of Pefferham within the diocese of Lindisfarne.
+The protected natural anchorage of Aberlady Bay was always a place of cultural exchange and trade.
 During the medieval period it prospered as a port and market town.
-Later, in Edwardian times, the village railway station (now Aberlady Caravan Park) heralded an influx of tourists from the city.
+Later, in Edwardian times, the village railway station (now Aberlady Caravan Park) heralded an influx of summer-long tourists from the city.
 Today, it remains an attractive destination for lovers of coast and country.

 For more information on the village, please visit the Aberlady Community Association Website.